Brazilian Students travelling to study around the world!

 350 students have chosen the Netherlands, and according to the Nuffic’s Transfer Magazine, both students and Universities are positive about their experiences.

 As can be seen from the chart, 24 Dutch institutions have taken part in the programme, ranging from the largest Universities to the smallest.
-Wittenborg University (listed under its old name of Hogeschool Wittenborg) is proud to have 3 Brazilian students, including 1 student from the Science Without Borders programme, Guido Guimbard.
+WUAS (listed under its old name of Hogeschool Wittenborg) is proud to have 3 Brazilian students, including 1 student from the Science Without Borders programme, Guido Guimbard.

 Interview Guido Guimbard – SWB Student (with Marja Bazuin)